UniBreakfast/web-dev-knowledge-graph/requirements/dialogus.md

 ### `deletenodetrigger`

 This event should be dispatched when the "Delete" button is clicked in "Delete node" dialog.
 It should contain the node information as `event.detail.id`.
+Right after the event is dispatched, the "Delete node" dialog should be closed.

 [Back to top](#dialogus-module-requirements)